click play button... "The Sound of Silence"

 "Breaking"

 B-Boy. . .
-The 42nd Street–Bryant Park/Fifth Avenue station-
+The 42nd Street–Bryant Park/Fifth Avenue Station-

 This is not a performance.

-This is a prayer in motion.
+This is a prayer in motion—spoken through the language of joints, breath, and defiance.

 "Communal Recital"